 “Dad, that is a BIG one!”

-It was a gorgeous wild brown trout probably somewhere in the mid-teens.
-I’m sure I didn’t catch a trout of such high of quality until I was in college, but Aiden’s got a head start.
+It was a gorgeous wild brown trout somewhere in the mid-teens.
+I’m sure I didn’t catch a trout of such high of quality until I was in college, but Aiden’s has had a head start.

 We released the fish and Aiden said,

 “Someday, right Dad?”

 I don’t know when the next perfectly joyful moment will happen in this life, but I’ll be ready to soak it in and feel it.
 Until then, Aiden and I have this one forever.